 Yes, that’s Alyssa and Emma sharing a kiss.
 It’s believed to be the first kiss by a same-sex couple in the history of the Macy’s Thanksgiving Day Parade.
 In an event that’s seemingly so hidebound by tradition (floats, balloons, Santa Claus bringing up the rear) and occurs on a holiday with conservative-minded tradition, this is significant.

 Needless to say, that moment from The Prom at the Macy’s Parade lit up the Twitterverse.
-For one, there was a cast member from the show:
+For one, there were the thoughts of a cast member from the show:

 And there were reactions from those who love anything on the stage…

 And the reactions from those who know that love knows no gender:

 I had not realized until later in the morning that that moment was the first same-sex kiss at the Macy’s Parade.
 But I still felt the weight of its significance.